bmoscon/cryptofeed/docs/high_level.md

 {TRADES: ['BTC-USD', 'BTC-USDT', 'ETH-USD'], L2_BOOK: ['BTC-USD']}
 ```

+### Normalization

+Cryptofeed normalizes various parts of the data - primarily timestamps and trading pairs, to ensure they are consistent across all exchanges.
+Pairs take the format BASE-QUOTE (as previously mentioned) and timestamps are all converted to seconds since the epoch (traditional UNIX timestamps), in floating point.

 ### Callbacks

 Callbacks are user defined functions that will be called on a data event, like when a trade update is received.
 Their format is specified in the `callbacks.py` file, and user defined callbacks should mirror their interface.